-Muhammad Ali, three-time world heavyweight boxing champion, was born Cassius Marcellus Clay Jr. in Louisville in 1942.
-At 12, he asked a local policeman for boxing instruction after his bicycle was stolen.
-As his enormous talent became obvious, boxing also became a means of helping his family financially.
+Three-time world heavyweight boxing champion Muhammad Ali was born Cassius Marcellus Clay, Jr., in Louisville in 1942.
+When he was 12, he asked a local policeman for boxing instruction after his bicycle was stolen.
+As his enormous talent developed, boxing became a way for him to financially help his family.

-While working his way up in the boxing world, winning Gold Gloves amateur competitions and a gold medal in the 1960 Summer Olympics, he also began studying the teachings of Islam.
-In 1964, he defeated Sonny Liston to capture the world heavyweight championship and, at a press conference the next morning, announced that he was taking the name Muhammad Ali on the instructions of Elijah Muhammad, head of the Nation of Islam.
+Clay quickly gained attention in the boxing world, winning Golden Gloves amateur competitions and a gold medal in the 1960 Summer Olympics.
+He also began studying the teachings of Islam.
+Clay won his first heavyweight title in 1964 when he defeated reigning champion Sonny Liston.
+At a press conference the next morning, Clay announced he was taking the name Muhammad Ali on the instructions of Elijah Muhammad, the leader of the Nation of Islam.